Developed By: Committee on Quality Management and Departmental Administration

 Medicolegal risks of failing to detect early pregnancy prior to anesthesia are very small for anesthesiologists.
 Out of a database of over 10,500 claims in the Anesthesia Closed Claims database, there are only 7 claims in which undiagnosed pregnancy was an issue.8 These included 3 claims for miscarriage in which a pregnancy test was not performed, including one planned hysterectomy where the gynecologist failed to preoperatively diagnose the pregnancy.
 A payment was made on behalf of the anesthesia team and the gynecologist in this claim, but not in the other 2 claims with non-gynecologic surgery.
 A pregnancy test was performed prior to anesthesia/surgery in 4 claims for fetal loss, but the anesthesiologist failed to check the results preoperatively.
 These claims resulted in payment on behalf of the anesthesiologist in 3 out of 4 cases.
 Hence, other than for surgical indications, routine pregnancy testing may pose greater medicolegal risk to anesthesiologists due to failure to check the result or failure to document informed consent of risk of miscarriage prior to elective surgery.

 There are many ethical issues for routine pregnancy screening.9 The patient has the right to decide to have pregnancy screening prior to receiving an anesthetic.
-Coercing a patient into having a pregnancy test against her wishes violates patient autonomy.9 Informed consent for pre-procedure pregnancy testing should be obtained to respect a patient’s self-determination (autonomy) of decision making.
+Coercing a patient into having a pregnancy test against their wishes violates patient autonomy.9 Informed consent for pre-procedure pregnancy testing should be obtained to respect a patient’s self-determination (autonomy) of decision making.
 Informing the patient of the risks, benefits, and alternatives related to preoperative pregnancy testing including false positive and false negative pregnancy test results serves to support the ethical principles promoting the patient’s best interests (beneficence) and avoiding harm (nonmaleficence).
 Ideally, preoperative educational resources regarding testing should be provided to patients prior to scheduling a procedure/surgery to allow patients to make an informed decision.
-A patient’s privacy should be respected and therefore physicians or institutional representatives should clarify with the patient, to whom in addition to herself, the pregnancy test result can or must be revealed.
+A patient’s privacy should be respected and therefore physicians or institutional representatives should clarify with the patient, to whom in addition to the patient, the pregnancy test result can or must be revealed.
 Institutions should have a policy in place to clarify how and by whom the patient is informed of a positive pregnancy test.
 Institutions should establish a process to provide counseling and prenatal care for those patient populations in need of support.
 At risk groups, including minors, institutionalized patients, or patients who do not have decision-making capability, or patients in a situation where they are not able to express their wishes and values, should receive special consideration, which may involve medical consultation, ethics review, and legal counsel.

-In addition to the above recommendations, policies for preoperative pregnancy screening of minors prior to elective diagnostic and therapeutic procedures should recognize the serious, sensitive and unique implications of testing in this subgroup of patients.10, 11 Informed consent or assent should be attempted and ideally obtained from the adolescent patient with provisions for as much confidentiality and trust as possible between the patient and care providers.
-Also, recognize that in some states the patient could attain the status of a medically emancipated minor once confirmed as pregnant and her rights may include the decision to disclose or withhold positive results from parents or guardians.
+In addition to the above recommendations, policies for preoperative pregnancy screening of minors prior to elective diagnostic and therapeutic procedures should recognize the serious, sensitive and unique implications of testing in this subgroup of patients.10,11 Informed consent or assent should be attempted and ideally obtained from the adolescent patient with provisions for as much confidentiality and trust as possible between the patient and care providers.
+Also, recognize that in some states the patient could attain the status of a medically emancipated minor once confirmed as pregnant and their rights may include the decision to disclose or withhold positive results from parents or guardians.
 Institutions’ policies regarding pregnancy testing and notification of minors should be consistent with applicable state regulatory or statutory authority.

 Anesthesiologists and surgeons/proceduralists should be able to recuse themselves without question or repercussion from an elective case if their values/beliefs are in conflict with provision of care.
 The physician should refer the patient to an alternative healthcare provider in a timely manner.